probabilistic programming

 Interval Excursion Set#

-to estimate the interval excursion set of a simulator.
-The interval excursion set is the set of input parameters for which the simulator output lies within a specified interval.
-This is a more general problem than estimating level sets, superlevel sets, or sublevel sets, as it allows for the specification of both lower and upper bounds on the output.
+In this tutorial we will demonstrate how to use AutoEmulate to estimate the interval excursion set of a simulator.
+The interval excursion set is the set of input parameters for which selected simulator outputs lie within specified intervals.
+This is a more general problem than estimating level sets, superlevel sets, or sublevel sets, as it allows for the specification of both lower and upper bounds on selected outputs.

-simulator from the previous tutorials.
+We will use the Projectile simulator from the previous tutorials.
 We will first generate training data and fit a Gaussian process (GP) model to the data.
-We will then formulate the interval excursion set as a probabilistic model and then use the IntervalExcursionSetCalibration
+We will then formulate the interval excursion set as a probabilistic model and then use the IntervalExcursionSetCalibration class to estimate the interval excursion set using both gradient-based MCMC (NUTS) and Sequential Monte Carlo (SMC) sampling methods.

 Projectile simulation: run simulator and fit emulator#